 Committee members are Messrs.
 Chandler, Frank (Chairman), Heller and Ujobai.
 On February 26, 2015, Mr. Ujobai was appointed to the Valuation Committee, effective April 1, 2015.
+On April 29, 2015, Mr. Ramos was appointed to the Valuation Committee, effective June 1, 2015.
 The primary function of the Valuation Committee is to establish guidelines and make recommendations to the Board on matters relating to the valuation of the Company's investments.
 The Valuation Committee held six meetings during the fiscal year ended December 31, 2014.
 Each member of the Valuation Committee who served on such committee during the 2014 fiscal year attended over 75% of the meetings held during 2014.